ijazai/ijazai.github.io/_pages/publications.md

 <b>Perceptual Encryption-based Privacy-Preserving Deep Learning for Medical Image Analysis</b><br>
 Ijaz Ahmad and Seokjoo Shin <br>
 IEEE International Conference on Information Networking (ICOIN): 224–229, Jan.
 2023.[<b>BEST PAPER AWARD</b>]<br>
+<br><u>Description</u>: <i> "When the image data are outsourced to avail
+third-party owned resources such cloud computation services, there is a privacy concern that the data should be kept protected not only during transmission but during computations as well.
+To meet these requirements, we proposed a privacy-preserving Deep Learng (PPDL) scheme based on perceptual encryption, that enable computations without the need of decryption." </i><br><br>
 [<a href="https://ieeexplore.ieee.org/document/10048970" target="_blank" style="color:#64B2CB">Full Article</a>]
 [Summary]({{ site.baseurl }}{% link _publications/2023-01-11-paper-title-number-IC13.md %})<br>